e-scooter-2077/documentation/domain-analysis/domain-models/e-scooter/area-of-service.md

 - **ScooterRemovedFromArea**: emitted when a scooter is set to not belong to any area.
 - **AreaShapeChanged**: emitted when the shape of an area of service is changed.
 - **ScooterWentOutsideArea**: emitted when a scooter that belongs to an area is moved outside of its shape.
-- **ScooterReturnedInsideArea**: emitted when a scooter returns inside its area of service after having moved out.
+- **ScooterWentInsideArea**: emitted when a scooter returns inside its area of service after having moved out.